ronohue/black-scholes-calculator/README.md

 # Black-Scholes Option Pricing Calculator

-A collection of Black-Scholes option pricing calculators, from a simple command-line version to a modern GUI application.
-Built with Python and CustomTkinter for a sleek, dark-themed interface.
+A collection of Black-Scholes option pricing calculators, from a simple command-line version to a more modern GUI application.
+Built with Python and CustomTkinter.

 ## Versions